ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Personal data is not the only information that may be regarded as sensitive.
 Any sensitive data must be protected by encryption in the same way as sensitive personal data.

-The increased media focus on data loss incidents within Government and other public service organisations and institutions means that even the loss of non-sensitive data may attract adverse reporting and result in damage to MoJ's reputation.
-For this reason, only MoJ-provided encrypted removable media should be used.
+The increased media focus on data loss incidents within Government and other public service organisations and institutions means that even the loss of non-sensitive data may attract adverse reporting and result in damage to MOJ's reputation.
+For this reason, only MOJ-provided encrypted removable media should be used.

-Where there is a valid business case, MoJ will be able to supply encrypted USB memory sticks and these should be used in preference to any other removable storage device (except a secure laptop).
+Where there is a valid business case, MOJ will be able to supply encrypted USB memory sticks and these should be used in preference to any other removable storage device (except a secure laptop).

-At this time MoJ is unable to provide any other method of encryption that would meet any recognised standard.
+At this time MOJ is unable to provide any other method of encryption that would meet any recognised standard.

 **USING REMOVABLE MEDIA**